Loader

 Frequently Asked Questions (FAQ's)

 A HBsAg test result signifies that a person has been infected by the hepatitis B virus and can transmit the virus to others as well.
 After a positive result for the HBsAg test, a doctor may prescribe further testing to determine whether the infection is acute or chronic.
+Further testing such as viral load measurement or liver function test, may be prescribed to assess the infection’s impact on liver health and determine the most appropriate course of treatment for the next measure.

 After a positive HBsAg result, further testing is prescribed to determine if a person has acute or chronic hepatitis B infection.
 Acute hepatitis B generally goes away by itself with plenty of fluids, rest, and proper nutrition.
 On the other hand, chronic hepatitis B cannot be cured and must be managed throughout one’s life.
+In chronic cases, antiviral medications are prescribed to control the infection and prevent potential liver damage.
+Regular monitoring through HBsAg medical tests is essential to manage the condition effectively and reduce the risk of liver cirrhosis or cancer.

 The HBsAg blood test screens for the presence of the hepatitis B virus.
 Positive results of the HBsAg blood test require further testing to determine whether the patient is suffering from acute or chronic hepatitis B.